 What’s going on is a wedge of truth is beginning to divide “father from son and mother from daughter.”
 It’s not pleasant, but it happens.
 Those who have seen grace can’t unsee it, and those who haven’t can’t relate.

-A wiser approach is to ask the Holy Spirit, “How can I reveal the peace of heaven in this situation?”
-This is what distinguishes the sons of God from others—we make peace where they make war.
+Of course the best approach is to ask the Holy Spirit, “How can I reveal the peace of heaven in this situation?”
+This is what distinguishes the sons of God from others—we make peace where others make war.